-I can’t count how many times I’ve watched the show and was laughing one minute and was in tears in the next scene.
-The Alvarez family goes through so much together: Elena realizes she’s gay and comes out and gets a range of responses from her family members, someone tells Alex to go back to Mexico (even though he’s Cuban), Penelope goes back to school, everyone finds out that Lydia isn’t a U.S citizen, and that’s just the really big storylines in this show.
+I can’t count how many times I laughed one minute and cried in the next scene.
+The Alvarez family goes through so much together: Elena realizes she’s gay and comes out, which warrants a variety of responses from her family.
+Someone tells Alex to go back to Mexico (even though he’s Cuban), which starts a heavy but necessary conversation about racism in the U.S. Penelope goes back to school, even though she’s already overworked as a single mother.
+And everyone finds out that Lydia isn’t a U.S citizen, and that’s just the really big storylines in this show.